oj9040/GraphSAGE_RL/README.md

 The unsupervised embeddings will be stored in a numpy formated file named val.npy with val.txt specifying the order of embeddings as a per-line list of node ids.
 Note that the full log outputs and stored embeddings can be 5-10Gb in size (on the full data when running with the unsupervised variant).

-#### Using the output of the unsupervised models

-The unsupervised variants of GraphSage will output embeddings to the logging directory as described above.
-These embeddings can then be used in downstream machine learning applications.
-The `eval_scripts` directory contains examples of feeding the embeddings into simple logistic classifiers.

-#### Acknowledgements

-The original version of this code base was originally forked from https://github.com/tkipf/gcn/, and we owe many thanks to Thomas Kipf for making his code available.
-We also thank Yuanfang Li and Xin Li who contributed to a course project that was based on this work.
-Please see the [paper](https://arxiv.org/pdf/1706.02216.pdf) for funding details and additional (non-code related) acknowledgements.
-# GraphSAGE_RL